dolphinsmalltalk/Dolphin/README.md

 ## Releasing a new version of Dolphin

 If sufficient changes have been made to the VM or image such that a new release is warranted, you can push a new tag of the form _v.7.x.y_ (eg: **v7.0.42**).
-When the tag is eventually pushed to the GitHub master branch (by a maintainer) this will trigger an AppVeyor to build and generate a new [Release](https://github.com/dolphinsmalltalk/Dolphin/releases).
+When the tag is eventually pushed to the GitHub master branch (by a maintainer) this will trigger AppVeyor to build and generate a new [Release](https://github.com/dolphinsmalltalk/Dolphin/releases).
 Each release consists of the full set of VM binaries wrapped up as a zip called `DolphinVM.zip`, and associated PDBs (native debug information for the binaries).
 The `FetchVM` script will automatically download the correct set of binaries associated with the latest tag at which the repository is checked out.
+The release build does also build a setup .exe, but this is not maintained so it may not function correctly.